imos64/docker-kubernetes-course/24_private_cluster/Readme.md

 Pros and cons of this approach:
 ➕ Easy to get started.
 ➕ Kubernetes CLI connects easily through the public endpoint.
-➕ Worker nodes connects to control plane over internal Load Balancer.
+➕ Worker nodes connect to control plane over internal Load Balancer.
 ➖ Uses a subnet with CIDR range `/28` at least.

 ## 4. Private cluster using VNET Integration

-Default VNET Integration will create a private access for the worker nodes to access the control plane through internal Load Balancer.
-Any resource with access to that internal Load Balancer can access to the cluster control plane.
-This is a simpler alternative to using the Private Endpoint with Private DNS Zone for private cluster.
+Default VNET Integration will create private access for the worker nodes to access the control plane through internal Load Balancer.
+Any resource with access to that internal Load Balancer can access the cluster control plane.
+This is a simpler alternative to using the Private Endpoint with Private DNS Zone for private clusters.
 But it keeps the public endpoint.
 We can [disable or enable that public endpoint](https://learn.microsoft.com/en-us/azure/aks/api-server-vnet-integration#enable-or-disable-private-cluster-mode-on-an-existing-cluster-with-api-server-vnet-integration).

 <img src="media\architecture_private_cluster_vnet_integration.png" width="60%">

-Let's see how that works.
+Let us see how that works.

 ```bash
 # create private cluster with VNET Integration